AlexsLemonade/refinebio-js/README.md

 #### search

-This resource can be used to search among the experiments.
+This resource can be used to search among the experiments with advanced filtering.

 This is powered by ElasticSearch, information regarding advanced usages of the filters can be found in the [Django-ES-DSL-DRF docs](https://django-elasticsearch-dsl-drf.readthedocs.io/en/0.17.1/filtering_usage_examples.html#filtering).